gentics/elasticsearch-java-client/README.md

 # Minimalistic Elasticsearch Java Client

-The aim of this project is to provide an alternative java REST client for elasticsearch.
+The aim of this project is to provide an alternative Java REST client for elasticsearch.

 This client is model agnostic and thus does not provide any models.
 Use the [high level REST client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/master/java-rest-high.html) if you need those models.